ddssamu3l/DeepSeekVsCodeExtension/README.md

 - Mac: Fn + F5

 After that, the extension should be **running** in the new debug window!
+**NOTE:** After you open a debug window, you must open a file in order for the extension to appear in the activity sidebar.

 ## Install the extension to your VsCode